robcarver17/skipperman/docs/list_of_users_help.md

 You can't delete a user if they are the only admin user.

-# I am locked out of my admin account(s)
+# ADVANCED: I am locked out of my admin account(s)

 If you are locked out of your Skipperman admin account for some reason, and you only have one admin account or have forgotten the passwords to all of them, then assuming you have access to the cloud service running Skipperman, it's possible to recover it by:

-- temporarily renaming the username/password file (thus making it invisible to Skipperman): from the home directory `cd /skipperman_user_data/secure/; mv userlist.csv userlist_backup.csv`
+- temporarily rename the username/password file (thus making it invisible to Skipperman): from the home directory `cd /skipperman_user_data/secure/; mv userlist.csv userlist_backup.csv`
 - delete the entire line in that renamed file starting with your username
 - go to the Skipperman home page, and log in as the default admin user, username: default, password: default
 - You will get the warning **USING DEFAULT ADMIN USER BECAUSE NO SECURITY FILE CREATED YET - ADD A PROPER ADMIN USER ASAP!!
 (Use Administration Menu)**